Permits and waiting lists

 Worthing Outer Zone CPZ sign

-Once you have found which zone the road is in, you can check the current permit price list:
+Once you have found which zone the road is in, you can check the current resident and non-resident permit price list:

-To apply for a permit, please visit the Parking Shop:
+To apply for a permit, please visit the Parking Shop - you will need to bring the following documents with you:

-- with a recent utility bill (within the last three months, and showing your address),
+- for a resident's permit: a recent utility bill (within the last three months, and showing your address)

 Current lead times for residents' and non-residents' parking permits in Worthing: